Daniel Berrigan Center for Art and Activism

 What type of welcome orientation is offered when entering the space?

-We greet you with open arms, drinks and snacks.
+We greet you with open arms, soft drinks and snacks.
 Please allow us 30 minutes to welcome you, orient you to the house, and introduce you to our community.

 What else should we know about meals and cooking?

 We do not offer use of our kitchen to groups on retreat, unless the retreatants would like to help with dinner preparation.
 The D.B.
 Center does, however, have an electric tea pot, coffee pot, microwave, and refrigerators.
 We aspire to provide you with a dinner you’ll enjoy – please tell us about your preferences and needs, including, of course, allergies and dietary restrictions.

 What type of programming is offered by the Benincasa Community?

 Some groups simply need space; others are seeking support with reflection and/or community develop.
 We often offer a workshop about integration and balance of our four “pillars”.
 We are happy to build a workshop or programming for your groups’ needs and desires.

 Are there any regular prayer services in the community?

 We pray together daily and welcome guests to join us.
 Please ask if you would like more information about our prayer practices and schedule.

 For all other inquires...

 133 W 70th Street, New York, NY 10023